mazenadel19/React-Graphql-Trackstube/README.md

 # React Graphql Myspace

 A music sharing website

-Share your favorite youtube or soundcloud music with the world
+Share your favorite youtube tracks with the world

 ## 🚀 Getting Started